tymyrddin/blue/source/docs/active/design/concealed.md

 Modern honeypots use AI/ML to:

-* Adapt behavior based on attacker actions.
+* Adapt behaviour based on attacker actions.
 * Block/alter program execution to seem more "real."
 * Lure attackers into revealing tactics (e.g., "Oops, ls is renamed to dir—what now?").